/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 ./deploy.sh

-To connect to secured APIs, AI agents should use an MCP client that implements the client side of the MCP draft authorization specification.
+AI agents should use an MCP client that implements the client side of the MCP draft authorization specification.
 In an open ecosystem of AI agents you typically do not control the MCP client's OAuth code and rely upon standards-based integrations.
-To demonstrate the flows, the GitHub repository includes a copy of the simple MCP OAuth client from the Model Context Protocol TypeScript SDK.
-The MCP client is a console application that you can run with the following commands.
+To demonstrate the flows, the GitHub repository includes a variety of clients that use the interoperable security standards from the MCP authorization protocol to connect to the deployed environment.
+The GitHub repository explains the setup instructions for each client.

 MCP Authorization Technical Flow